danyalette/personal-website/_posts/2017-06-03-migrating-from-wordpress-to-jekyll.md

 ### Pages and Posts

-If you look inside the unzipped archive, you'll see that your pages and posts have been converted to markdown files, and these files have "Front Matter" i.e. Jekyll meta data.
+If you look inside the unzipped archive, you'll see that your pages and posts have been converted to markdown files, and these files have "front matter" i.e. Jekyll metadata.
 Move the pages and posts into your Jekyll project directory.
 Pages go in the project root; posts go in `_posts`.

 ### Config